SBU-BMI/PathDB/quip/web/modules/contrib/jwt/modules/users_jwt/README.md

 When creating a JWT, the iat and exp claims must be included.
 The exp cannot be more than 24 hours later than the iat value.

-Like the main jwt module, the namespaced claim drupal / uid is used to indicate the user account to be used when authenticated.
-This must match the uid associated with the key ID.
+Like the jwt_auth_consumer module, the namespaced claim drupal / uid is used to determine the user account to be used when authenticated.
+You can also use a user uuid or username with claims "drupal / uuid" or "drupal / name".
+The claims are checked in the order listed here, and the first one that's populated is used to determine the user.
+This user uid must match the uid associated with the key ID.

 ## Request Header